oroinc/documentation/user/back-office/marketing/email-campaigns/index.rst

 The following actions are available for an email campaign from the grid:

-- Delete the campaign from the system: |IcDelete|
+- Delete the campaign from the system: |Trash-SVG|

 - Edit the campaign: |IcEdit|